Is your homeschool working for you or are you feel fed up with homeschooling?

 You already are a teacher; we just don’t normally call you that.

-17. Enact self-care strategies regularly.
+17. If you’re fed up with homeschool, enact self-care strategies regularly.

 Sure, you can book a spa visit and find a new, organic facial cleanser with essential oils.